 The camouflage house has mosquito nets and mattress, we do not have toilet facilities here, in order to protect the natural area.

-When you want to use the bathroom you need to come down away from the house, use a machete make a hole and afterwards cover up, do not through paper, all our rubbish we need to take back to the lodge and Cusco.
+When you want to use the bathroom you need to come down away from the house, use a machete make a hole and afterwards cover up, do not throw paper, all our rubbish need to be taken back to the lodge and Cusco.

 What are Observation towers?

-We have 2 metal observation towers, 17 m and 16 m giving you the chance to view the jungle from high up the canopy, to see birds and viewing the jungle.
+We have 2 metal observation towers, 17 m and 16 m giving you the chance to view the jungle from high up the canopy, to see birds and view the jungle.